The Great War (TV series): Production

 Image from the Imperial War Museum photo archive, part of the opening titles.

 In August 1963, at the suggestion of Alasdair Milne, producer of the BBC's current affairs programme Tonight, the BBC resolved to mark the fiftieth anniversary of the outbreak of the First World War with a big television project.
 The series was the first to feature veterans, many of them still relatively fit men in their late sixties or early seventies, speaking of their experiences after a public appeal for veterans was published in the national press.
 Those who appeared in the series included Edward Spears, Henry Williamson, Horace Birks, Benjamin Muse, Melvin Krulewitch, George Langley, Keith Officer, Douglas Wimberley, Charles Carrington, Egbert Cadbury, Euan Rabagliati, Robert Cotton Money, Richard Talbot Kelly, Norman Demuth, Walter Greenwood and Cecil Arthur Lewis.
 The small number of Germans who appeared included Stephan Westmann and Gustav Lachmann.
 Others who were interviewed by the BBC but not featured in the series included Norman MacMillan, Mabel Lethbridge, Edgar von Spiegel, Edmund Blunden, Martin Niemöller, John Shea, Hans Howaldt, William Ibbett, Marthe Bibesco, Philip Joubert de la Ferté and Eric Dorman O'Gowan.

+Academic contributors

+Historians who worked on the series include John Terraine, Corelli Barnett, Victor Bonham-Carter, Alistair Horne, Jerome Kuehl and Harold Shukman.
+They are credited variously as writers, historical consultants and historical researchers.
+Max Hastings was employed as an assistant researcher on the series after leaving school.